EBISPOT/EJP-Ontology/docs/Adding_new_ontology.md

-# Adding new ontology to SCATLAS
+# Adding new ontology to EJP-RD

 ```